stef-k/spec/README.md

 ## Real World Example

-In the `example` dir (assuming that is the directory holding documentation design documents), there is a design document named `Groups.md`.
-We run `spec.py init` in it and then `spec.py add Groups.ms` then instructed the agent with `execute as per spec/START.md` to produce task files that are manageable implementation tasks T-XXX.
-Finally we call instruct the agent to `execute as per spec/EXECUTE.md` in order to start implementing each task.
-The entire feature is implemented in it's own git branch as per instructions (`policies.md`).
+In the `example` dir (the folder holding your design docs), there’s a design document named `Groups.md`.
+Run `spec.py init`, then `spec.py add Groups.md`, and instruct the agent to execute as per `spec/PLAN.md` to generate manageable task files (`T-XXX`).
+Next, instruct the agent to `execute as per spec/EXECUTE.md` to implement each task.
+The entire feature is developed on its own feature parent branch; task PRs must target that feature branch, and the final merge to main/master is user-only (see `spec/policies.md`).

 ---